holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/04_return_types/lesson_plan.md

 ## Essential Questions

+- What is the difference between a function doing something and returning something
 - What types of things can a function return?
-- What is the difference between a function and a procedure?

 ## Lesson Plan